-Prerequisites: CET 101 or permission of the department chairperson.
+Prerequisites: CET 101 or permission of the Department Chairperson.

 Introduction to the basic concepts of mechanical systems design and construction for residential and commercial buildings.
 Systems design and equipment selection is performed for heating, cooling, plumbing, sanitation, electrical, lighting and acoustics.
-Emphasis is placed on the use of the International Building code and A.S.H.R.A.E Standards.
+Emphasis is placed on the use of

+Standards.